Summer Holiday Grocery Savings

 Canned Beans:

 • Look for Baked Beans, Chili Beans, Kidney Beans, Refried Beans, and others all at a great price.
-The best pricing is shortly after harvest, late summer, when the warehouses are full.
+The best pricing is shortly after harvest in late summer, when the warehouses are full.

-• It’s likely that some of these will be on sale throughout the year; you’ll often see some types on sale around the Superbowl, March Madness, and others on sale for Cinco de Mayo, but Baked Beans are usually at a low during the summer holidays.
+• Some of these will likely be on sale throughout the year; you’ll often see some types on sale around the Superbowl, March Madness, and others on sale for Cinco de Mayo, but Baked Beans are usually at a low during the summer holidays.

 • Stock up on any that are at a fabulous price, in enough quantity to last to the next sale or until summer is at its peak and the warehouses are full.